 We consider national content as key for the success of our operations.
 We will therefore promote national participation.

 During the construction phase, the EACOP will create employment benefits in the form of thousands of jobs throughout the pipeline route.

 We provide answers to the most commonly asked questions and address your concerns about the EACOP Project.

 crude oil export pipeline

-export flow rate barrels per day
+export flow rate barrels per day at plateau production

 increase in FDI of Uganda & Tanzania during the construction phase